 Importing data

 grit offers a consistent data upload experience across most parts of the system.
 The import process follows a standardised sequence of steps, typically requiring the same user inputs regardless of context.
-Uploaded data is expected to be in a delimiter-separated format (such as CSV or TSV) with headers or in supported specialised formats, where applicable.
+Uploaded data is expected to be in a delimiter-separated format (such as CSV or TSV) with headers, or in a supported spreadsheet format (such as XLSX or ODS).
+Multiple text files can be uploaded at once, and each sheet in a spreadsheet is treated as a separate data source.
 In some cases, additional information may be required, but these requirements are clearly indicated and often pre-filled to ensure a smooth and transparent experience.

 Imported data sets are referred to as Load Sets.
-A Load Set can be undone to remove all associated data from the system, provided the data is not linked to other entities.
+A Load Set contains one or more blocks, where each block corresponds to an uploaded file or a sheet extracted from a spreadsheet.
+Each block is processed independently through its own mapping, validation, and confirmation workflow.
+A Load Set can be cancelled to remove all associated data from the system, provided the data is not linked to other entities.

 When a view supports data import, the Import toolbar action will be enabled.
 The import flow is started by clicking the Import toolbar action.
 Some views may support importing different kind of data, requiring choosing the appropriate data type in a menu before continuing.

-The first step in the import process prompts to provide a text-based data set along with metadata describing the content to be imported.
+The first step in the import process prompts to select one or more files along with metadata describing the content to be imported.

 - The name of the Load Set.
 This is pre-filled based on the data type and the current date, but it is recommended to provide a more meaningful name for future reference.